nordicenergy/exchange-frontend/README.md

 #### About

 The PowerChain Trading Bridge Frontend provides a solution for being able to exchange ERC-20 and ERC-721 tokens. .
-It utilizes a bridge between two distinct blockchain tokens using the cross-blockchain environment.
+It utilizes a bridge between two distrinct blockchain tokens using the cross-blockchain environment.

 #### Functionality